 He went on motivational tangents about how you can achieve anything through hard work if you really have faith in yourself.
 He spoke directly to us and related his past struggles to our own.
-He was a creative genius and a visionary.
-He was The American Dream.
-He spoke openly about his ongoing struggles.
-He was authentic, for better or worse.
-He knew that he was a creative genius.
-He could be a jerk.
+He was a creative genius and a visionary hatched straight out of the American Dream.
+He spoke openly about his ongoing struggles and he was authentic, for better or worse.
+He knew he was a creative genius and he was vocal about it.
 The media loved to hate him.

 Fast forward to now – many years later and only one original member.